Lesson 34 of 2244

 State-specific LLC research

-A good founder knows their state's rules, isn't pretending to be older than they are, has a parent or guardian in the loop if under 18, and forms an LLC at the right moment — not too early (waste of money) and not too late (risk exposure).
+A good founder knows their state's rules, isn't pretending to be older than they are, has a co-signer in the loop if not able to sign directly, and forms an LLC at the right moment — not too early (waste of money) and not too late (risk exposure).
 Most of all, they don't let legal formality block them from starting.
 You can start collecting real revenue with just a parent's bank account and an honest handshake while you figure out the formal stuff.

 Key terms in this lesson